Michael-Maina/DevDash/INSTALLATION_&_SETUP.md

 ## Step 4: Start the Application

-Run the following command to start the Developer Learning Platform:
+Run the following command to start DevDash:

 ```bash
 npm start